BUPT-GAMMA/GammaGL/examples/defog/readme.md

 ## Notes

-- `defog_sample_only.py` must use model hyperparameters compatible with the saved checkpoint.
+- Sampling mode must use model hyperparameters compatible with the saved checkpoint.
 If you rely on dataset presets, keep the dataset name consistent with the training run.
 - For reproducibility checks, prefer evaluating checkpoints produced by the current training code rather than mixing in older checkpoints created before the validation / checkpoint / metric-key fixes.